 Guaranteed and Competitive Funding

-We award all incoming students with 5 years of funding, guaranteed.
+All incoming students are guaranteed 5 years of funding.
 This includes full tuition and stipend, contingent upon adequate progress in the program.
 You are also encouraged to pursue grants for fieldwork and dissertation write-up as early as possible.
-It is a requirements of our program that all students undergo the process of competing for funding as this is an important learning process that will be critical for your career.
+It is a requirement of our program that all students undergo the process of competing for funding as this is an important learning process that will be critical for your career.